Many Renewalists believe they do. But should there be restrictions? An old-fashioned Bible study to answer the question.

 The evidence for these other apostles comes mostly comes from Paul’s writings, and his definition of apostles is very broad.
 In 1 Cor.
 12:28 Paul wrote that “God has placed in the church first apostles, second prophets, third teachers, then miracles, then gifts of healings, helps, leadership, different kinds of tongues” (my translation).

-The term apostles here includes the twelve, of course, but the verse also seems to open the door to other kinds, because of how easily Paul shifts to other gifts in his quick list.
+The term apostles here includes the twelve, of course, but the these two passages also opens the door to other kinds, because of how easily Paul shifts to other gifts in his quick list in 1 Cor.
+12:28.
 So some Bible interpreters believe there is another level “below” the twelve.
 They are the apostles of Christ and then the apostles of the churches.

 Apostles of Christ